 The Central Intelligence Agency (CIA) is one of the oldest intelligence agencies in the United States and is one of the most well-known federal security agencies.
 Operating at the federal level, this organization was founded in 1947 under the Truman Administration.
 The duties of this agency are to gather intelligence through human interaction and evaluate any evidence gathered by their agents under operation.
 They also work closely with other federal and state agencies, to evaluate intelligence and focus on protecting Americans during their operation.

-In the Central Intelligence Agency, there are a variety of security professionals employed.
-These professionals include intelligence security analysts and security agents.
-The security agents gather intelligence through human interaction and the security analysts work to evaluate the intelligence that is gathered.
+The Central Intelligence Agency employs a variety of security professionals.
+These professionals include intelligence security analysts and also security agents.
+The security agents gather intelligence through human interaction and the security analysts evaluate that intelligence.
 There are over 7,000 employees with the Central Intelligence Agency when combining the number of all the campuses.
 Their salary ranges vary from $46,000- $90,000 depending on the position, education, and experience.

 2. Defense Intelligence Agency

-The Defense Intelligence Agency (DIA) is headquartered in Washington D.C. and is one of the leading agencies for federal security jobs.
+The Defense Intelligence Agency (DIA) headquarters is in Washington D.C. and is one of the leading agencies for federal security jobs.
 This agency is a part of the Department of Defense that specializes specifically in military intelligence.
 They are the leaders in all foreign military intelligence, with employees from all branches of the United States Military.
-They also work heavily with other intelligence agencies to ensure that intelligence is properly evaluated.
+They also work heavily with other intelligence agencies to ensure the proper evaluation of intelligence.

 The majority of those working in the Defense Intelligence Agency are active-duty military or veterans.
-They are also stationed across the globe and come to a total of nearly 17,000 employed that is gathering intelligence.
+They are also stationed across the globe.
+In fact, there are nearly 17,000 employees who work in intelligence gathering.
 Most of those employed are security analysts with a background in a variety of disciplines such as economics, finance, and intelligence.
 In order to properly evaluate the intelligence gathered across the globe, various backgrounds are required.
 These security professionals can also be inspectors and security agents.